Kim McQuilken

-Kim McQuilken (born February 26, 1951) is an American former professional football quarterback in the National Football League (NFL) for the Atlanta Falcons and Washington Redskins and the USFL with the Washington Federals.
+Kim McQuilken (born February 26, 1951) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Atlanta Falcons and Washington Redskins and the United States Football League (USFL) with the Washington Federals.
+He played college football for the Lehigh Mountain Hawks.
 His business career includes over 20 years as a football color commentator on radio and TV and two decades as a senior sales and marketing executive with Ted Turner's Turner Broadcasting System.

 Early life

 McQuilken was born in Allentown, Pennsylvania and attended William Allen High School.
 He started as quarterback during his junior and senior seasons.
 During his senior year, McQuilken suffered a fractured clavicle in a pre-season scrimmage and missed the first three games.